vanderpatrick/The-Amazing-Quizaru/README.md

 ### The Amazing Quizaru was developed by me as my second Full Stack Web Development project with Code Institute.

 # Reason :
-The Amazing Quizaro was developed with the porpuse of giving more information about the skate universe in a funny and interactive way.
-By playing this quiz you gonna learn some usefull information about some skate legends and also some hidden rules to make your skateboarding experience much better.
+The Amazing Quizaro was developed to give more information about the skate universe funny and interactively.
+By playing this quiz you gonna learn some useful information about some skate legends and also some hidden rules to make your skateboarding experience much better.

 # The user Experience (UX)

 ##  Audience :

 - People who to learn more about skating.
-- Skaters that want to test ther knowladge about skate facts.
+- Skaters that want to test their knowledge about skate facts.
 - skaters who wish to spend some time in a fast and funny game.

 ## User Report :